fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

     add image graphic
     image_graphic = fig[0, 0].add_image(data=data, name="astronaut")

-    # show plot
+    # show figure
     fig.show()

-    # index plot to get graphic
+    # index subplot to get graphic
     fig[0, 0]["astronaut"]

+    # another way to index graphics in a subplot
+    fig[0, 0].graphics[0] is fig[0, 0]["astronaut"]  # will return `True`

 ..

 See the examples gallery for examples on how to create and interactive with all the various types of graphics.

-Graphics also have mutable properties that can be linked to events.
-Some of these properties, such as the ``data`` or ``colors`` of a line can even be indexed, allowing for the creation of very powerful visualizations.
+Graphics also have mutable properties.
+Some of these properties, such as the ``data`` or ``colors`` of a line can even be sliced, allowing for the creation of very powerful visualizations.
+Event handlers can be added to a graphic to capture changes to any of these properties.

 (1) Common properties that all graphics have